Rickenbacker Instrument Buyback and Used Sales

 STEP 2: Pickup

-STEP 3: Sales Consultation
+STEP 3: Consultation on the Sale

-After confirming the condition, we will discuss the selling price and sales method.
+After inspecting the item’s condition, we will discuss the selling price and sales method with you.
 Once we reach an agreement, we will begin preparing for the sale.

-STEP 4: Sales Commencement
+STEP 4: Start of Sales

 STEP 5: Payment

-Once the item sells, payment will be made.
-Payment is generally handled via bank transfer.
+Once the item is sold, payment will be made.
+As a general rule, payment is processed via bank transfer.

-Rickenbacker-Related Column
+Rickenbacker-Related Columns